obsidianmd/obsidian-help/en/Obsidian Publish/Security and privacy.md

   - Access control for Obsidian Publish
   - Security/privacy for Obsidian Publish
 ---
-You choose which notes you want to publish to [[Introduction to Obsidian Publish|Obsidian Publish]].
+You can choose the notes you want to publish to [[Introduction to Obsidian Publish|Obsidian Publish]].
 The rest of your notes stay safe in your vault.

 Only the notes you choose to publish are sent to Obsidian's servers, and any notes you unpublish are removed.